-Since 2013 Ford Rowan has advised the president of the University of Maryland University College.
+Since 2013 Ford Rowan has advised the president of the University of Maryland Global Campus.
 President Javier Miyares is a dynamic leader who heads one of the most innovative institutions.
 Ford’s advice has included the following:

 - helping revise the university’s business model,

 - improve internal communications,

 - initiate changes in corporate culture to improve collaboration,

 - rebrand the institution and change the name from University of Maryland University College to University of Maryland Global Campus, and